ErikOSorensen/StatsOkonomen/content/post/2026-01-13-met528-spring-2026/index.md

 an acceptable term paper is required.

 The deadline of the term paper is **2026-05-04**.
-There will also be a written exam  on a date **TBA** to test understanding of the written material.
+There will also be a written exam  on  **2026-06-08** to test understanding of the written material.

 # Readings